 A good half day hike and one of the most popular in Yoho National Park.
 It’s a 12km (7mi) loop that should take around 4 hours.
 It will leave you in awe of it’s natural beauty.
 After all Yoho is the *Cree word for awe.
 That’s a Yohosome fact isn’t it?

 Another beautiful place to photograph in this area is Emerald Lake.
-Just a short 15 minute drive from the campground this photogenic lake should be on your list of things to do and see.
+Just a short 15 minute drive from the campground this photogenic lake should be on your list of things to do and see as it's one of the most photogenic places in the whole of the Canadian Rockies.

 Visit Lake O'hara

 If you are one of the lucky ones who pre booked their bus trip to Lake O'hara, good on you.
 This remote lake has very limited visitor allowance per year making it a sought after amongst outdoor lovers.
-I have only visited lake O'hara in the winter season, but I plan on returning there this summer and putting a guide together afterwards.
+I've been here in both Winter and Summer season and have put together a separate guide to Lake O'hara.
+You should check it out!

 *Cree is a 3000 year old language spoken by the Cree people.